-So you are looking to be a music manager?
+So you are looking at how to be a music manager?
 Well, lucky for you, there is no college degree you need, no specific skill set, but just some life skills and the ability to never let “no” get in your way of managing your artists.

 How to find a musician or band to manage?